omii1623/Basic-Banking-System/README.md

 # Basic-Banking-System
-A simple dynamic website of Baic Baanking System.
+A simple dynamic website of Basic Banking System.